yumin-chen/png-optimizer/README.md

-PNG Compressor
+PNG Optimizer
 ========================
-Details of this project can be found on the [PNG Compressor page][2] under:
+Details of this project can be found on the [PNG Optimizer page][2] under:
 [*http://www.CharmySoft.com/app/pngc.htm*][2]

 Introduction
 ------------------------
-[PNG Compressor][2] is a PNG image processing program used for compressing PNG files.
+[PNG Optimizer][2] is a PNG image processing program used for compressing PNG files.
 It removes unnecessary PNG chunks, to loslessly reduce file size.
+For demonstration purpose, a pre-compiled version is included in the [exe folder](/exe) where you can find some executable files that can different platforms.

 Usage